elsky42/ninja-bonus_independent_training/README.md

 trainer_max_against_effective=true
 ```

-## Warning
+## Compatibility

-This mod overrides the way levelling works and it's of course incompatible with any other mod that changes the same functions.
+This mod creates hooks around the functions `B_TeachFightTalentPercent`, `B_TeachAttributePoints`, `B_RaiseFightTalent`, `B_RaiseAttribute` and `B_BlessAttribute` to prevent them from changing the real attributes or fight talents.
+Therefore this mod should be highly compatible with other mods unless they require the real attributes or fight talents to be changed by the functions mentioned.

 ## Thanks